amohamed11/pinbooru/README.md

 Currently a non-signed-in user can:
 - View index page with all the Posts
 - View individual Posts

-A signed-in user can above alongside:
+A signed-in user can, alongside the above, do:
 - Creating a new Post with 1 or more images.
 - Edit their own Posts by
   - Updating the caption